rogervaas/keycloak-authz/README.md

     cd examples/photoz/photoz-html5-client
     mvn wildfly:deploy

-And then
+And then:

     cd examples/photoz/photoz-restful-api
     mvn wildfly:deploy

 Now, try to access the client application using the following URL:

     http://localhost:8080/photoz-html5-client

 If everything is correct, you will be redirect to Keycloak login page.
-You can login to the application with the following users:
+You can login to the application with the following credentials:

 * username: jdoe / password: jdoe
 * username: alice / password: alice